I want to live as long as possible, as healthy as possible.

 If you're interested in understanding how to approach longevity from this practical perspective I highly encourage you to start with these books:

-- Longevity Simplified → Dr. Howard J. Luks, a board-certified orthopedic surgeon specializing in Sports Medicine, who writes straightforward, actionable longevity strategies
+- Longevity Simplified → Dr. Howard J. Luks, a board-certified orthopedic surgeon specialising in Sports Medicine, who writes straightforward, actionable longevity strategies

 - 10 simple principles of a longevity diet → get back control over your health beginning with the very food we eat, and carrying through to exercise, mental health, and much, much more